 1> Work in pairs and describe the pictures.
 Which activities would you choose for a school sports day?
 Why?
+The pictures show a tug of war, a chess tournament and a parkour demonstration.

 2) GCD 1.13 Listen to students doing the task below.
 Which points do they agree on?
 Which points do they disagree on?
 What conclusions do they reach for each of the four issues?